 - 4.14 We conduct investigations into complaints concerning unsafe conditions or malpractices in workplaces.
-In 2019, we handled 251 complaints lodged by workers and initiated 13 prosecutions arising from investigation of these cases.
-Through the intelligence reporting system on unsafe RMAA works developed with various strategic partners, a total of 6 853 complaint/referral cases were received.
-As a result of the follow-up inspections on these referral cases, we issued 350 suspension/improvement notices and took out 81 prosecutions. - 4.15 The LD launched a new online OSH complaint platform in March 2019 to facilitate employees using mobile electronic devices such as smart phones, tablets or laptops to report unsafe working conditions so that the LD could conduct prompt follow-up actions.
-The LD also produced a set of new TV and Radio Announcement in the Public Interest ("API"), and made use of various channels such as training courses organised by MST course providers and workers registration service centres, to promote the complaint platform widely.
-As at the end of December 2019, the LD received a total of 1 913 OSH complaint cases through the platform.
-A total of 38 suspension notices and 172 improvement notices were issued and 150 prosecutions were/will be taken out by the LD upon discovery of breaches of OSH legislation from the above complaints.
-Besides, the LD produced a new OSH poster with messages in Chinese, English and six other languages (Indonesian, Hindi, Nepali, Tagalog, Thai and Urdu) and a handy plastic card holder printed with details of the complaint channels to step up promotion, with a view to eliminating unsafe working conditions.
-The LD has also widely distributed the card holders, and the posters to relevant parties through various channels for display. - 4.16 In 2019, the LD continued enforcement campaign and publicity targeting outdoor workplaces with a higher risk of heat stroke.
+In 2020, we handled 293 complaints lodged by workers and initiated 17 prosecutions arising from investigation of these cases.
+Through the intelligence reporting system on unsafe RMAA works developed with various strategic partners, a total of 9 124 complaint/referral cases were received.
+As a result of the follow-up inspections on these referral cases, we issued 197 suspension/improvement notices and took out 100 prosecutions. - 4.15 The LD launched the online OSH complaint platform in 2019 to facilitate employees using mobile electronic devices such as smart phones, tablets or laptops to report unsafe working conditions so that the LD can conduct prompt follow-up actions.
+The LD also produced a set of TV and Radio Announcements in the Public Interest (API), and made use of various channels such as training courses organised by Mandatory Safety Training (MST) course providers and workers registration service centres, to promote the complaint platform widely.
+In 2020, the LD received a total of 1 154 OSH complaint cases through the platform.
+A total of 13 suspension notices and 91 improvement notices were issued and 44 prosecutions were/will be taken out by the LD upon discovery of breaches of OSH legislation from the above complaints. - 4.16 To enhance the OSH of construction workers through more targeted safety inspections, the LD collaborates with the property management sector to strengthen the referral mechanism for RMAA works to be carried out in individual units of estates, particularly the relatively high risk works such as erection or dismantling of truss-out scaffolds, so that the LD can conduct targeted safety inspections in a timely manner.
+The refined referral mechanism was launched in January 2020. - 4.17 In 2020, the LD continued to organise enforcement campaign and publicity targeting outdoor workplaces with a higher risk of heat stroke.
 These workplaces include construction sites, outdoor cleansing workplaces, horticulture workplaces and container yards.
-In this special enforcement campaign from April to September, we conducted a total of 29 514 surprise inspections and issued 26 warnings. - 4.17 Targeting health risks of standing at work, the LD in 2019 conducted inspections at the workplaces of various industries including catering, retail, property management and hotel.
-In the year, the LD conducted 281 surprise inspections and issued 18 warnings.
+In the special enforcement campaign from April to September, we conducted a total of 21 961 surprise inspections, and issued two improvement notices and 11 warnings. - 4.18 Targeting health risks of standing at work, the LD in 2020 conducted inspections at workplaces of various industries including catering, retail and property management.
+In the year, the LD conducted 69 surprise inspections and issued 18 warnings.